Chinas Transport Investment Up 13.4 Pct In First 4 Months - UrduPoint

 China's Transport Investment Up 13.4 Pct In First 4 Months

-BEIJING, June 4 (UrduPoint / Pakistan Point News - 4th Jun, 2023 ) :China's fixed-asset investment in the transport sector reported robust growth from January to April, official data shows.
+BEIJING, June 5 (UrduPoint / Pakistan Point News - 5th Jun, 2023 ) ::China's fixed-asset investment in the transport sector reported robust growth from January to April, official data shows.

 The total investment in transport came in at 1 trillion Yuan (about 140.8 billion U.S. Dollars) during the period, rising 13.